akihikodaki/dts/test_plans/vm2vm_virtio_net_perf_test_plan.rst

    - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

-   - Redistributions in binary forim must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+   - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.